"The one who brings joy"

 Abi spent a few weeks at MPR shelter and did as best as you would hope considering that other dogs are not her cup-of-tea.
 She was stressed-out when in her kennel next to other dogs, but a trooper.
 Once outside of her kennel though, she immediately morphed into the sweetest and friendliest little dog.
 She loved being in a play room with people.

 Abigail is a doll and possesses so many good traits.
 Her level of energy is just about perfect.
 She loves to play and romp, but also enjoys cuddling or lounging in the sun.
 She is very sweet and eager to please.
-She's responsive and easy to control.
-She's a very happy dog and loves to bring a smile in peoples' faces.
+A very happy dog who loves to bring a smile in peoples' faces.
 She will do everything she can to earn your love.
 She was a big-time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.

 Behavior with people:

 Abi has a wonderful disposition with people and that's the reason we decided to welcome her in the program.
 She is a great representative of the breed.
 Stable, affectionate and well-balanced.
 Her love for people shines through her eyes when she sees you.
 She absolutely loves to be with humans but won't pester you if you are busy.
 She'll find something to amuse herself until you have time for her again.
 She's so irresistible that you won't be able to stay away from her very long.

 Behavior with children: